 MERS has never experienced a loss on securities lending transactions resulting from the default of a borrower or lending agent since it commenced lending securities in March 1995.
-As of December 31, 2018, the fair value of fixed income securities invested in the cash collateral pool was below the original cost, resulting in a cumulative unrealized loss of \$70 thousand that is reflected in the financial statements.
-Securities lending produced a net income of \$3.2 million excluding unrealized gains and losses.
+As of December 31, 2019, the fair value of fixed income securities invested in the cash collateral pool was \$164,000.
+This is down from previous years' amounts due to a change in custodial banking at year-end.
+Securities lending produced a net income of \$2.2 million excluding unrealized gains and losses.